shengyayun/neko/README.md

 ##step 5:

-Put folder `neko` into your website root, so the mojo-webqq can access like this `http://127.0.0.1/neko/core/sapi.php`
+Put folder `neko` into your website root, so the mojo-webqq can access it in `http://127.0.0.1/neko/core/sapi.php`

 ##step 6: